Carillion shares slip again as JPMorgan ditches 'overweight' rating

 The company, which was demerged from the Tarmac group in 1999 and went on to buy construction firm Alfred McAlpine, has said it is considering all options to cut debt.

-A profit warning over customer payments owed that it could no longer expect to be able to collect led to a 845 million pound ($1.1 billion) writedown, prompted its boss to quit and triggered worries about a rights issue
+A profit warning over customer payments owed that it could no longer expect to be able to collect led to a 845 million pound writedown, prompted its boss to quit and triggered worries about a rights issue

 The total number of Carillion shares sold short by hedge funds has declined slightly to 23.3 percent of outstanding shares from 25.5 percent, according to regulatory filings.

-Of the 19 funds with disclosed short positions before Carillion's profit warning, three - Marshall Wace Asia, Kuvari Capital Management and Kuvari Partners - have seen their positions fall below 0.5 percent, the level at which funds are required to disclose positions to the regulator the Financial Conduct Authority.
+Of the 19 funds with disclosed short positions before Carillion's profit warning, three - Marshall Wace Asia, Kontiki Capital Management and Kuvari Partners - have seen their positions fall below 0.5 percent, the level at which funds are required to disclose positions to the regulator the Financial Conduct Authority.

 Five more firms have cut their short positions, while four -- Man Group's AHL, Gladstone Capital, Henderson and funds run by BlackRock -- have added to bearish bets.